mtarikozcan/turkish-address-system/docs/PRD.md

 - Monitoring and metrics
 - Advanced error recovery

-This PRD provides complete specifications for Claude Code to implement a winning TEKNOFEST solution.
+This PRD provides complete specifications for Claude Code to implement a winning Address Resolution System solution.
 Each component is detailed with exact function signatures, expected inputs/outputs, and performance requirements.